IO-Link FAQ – Frequently Asked Questions on Community, Development, Certification, and Products

 What is IO-Link and what is it used for?

-What are the key benefits of IO-Link?
+What are the key advantages of IO-Link?

 - Remote configuration: Parameters can be adjusted remotely without interrupting machine operation.